conan-io/docs/reference/config_files/conan.conf.rst

     [proxies]
     # Empty section will try to use system proxies.
-    # If don't want that conan mess with proxies at all, remove section [proxies]
+    # If you don't want Conan to mess with proxies at all, remove section [proxies]

-You can specify http and https proxies as follows, use the `no-proxy` keyword to specify a list of urls that will skip the proxy:
+You can specify http and https proxies as follows.
+Use the ``no_proxy`` keyword to specify a list of URLs that will skip the proxy or use ``no_proxy_match`` to do the same using patterns:

 .. code-block:: text